Professional Development Opportunities

 Gera Villagran

-Faculty Specialist: Experiential Learning, The Centre for the Advancement of Teaching and Learning, University of Manitoba
+Faculty Specialist: Experiential Learning, Centre for the Advancement of Teaching and Learning, University of Manitoba

-Faculty Specialist: Experiential Learning, The Centre for the Advancement of Teaching and Learning, University of Manitoba
+Faculty Specialist: Experiential Learning, Centre for the Advancement of Teaching and Learning, University of Manitoba

 Do you teach large classes and have a hard time coming up with ways to engage students?
 Are you looking for ideas to build-in activities and opportunities for discussion in your courses?
 Would you like to try new ways of presenting content but lecturing seems like the only alternative for large classes?